optinly/wordpress/readme.txt

 * Guide Website Visitors
 * Deliver Real-Time Social Proof
 * Upsell Existing Customers & more on the way.

-> <strong>Optinly App</strong><br />
-> Optinly popups and tools are part of the standalone Optinly app.
-You will need to create an Optinly account to access our popup builder, opt-in form builder and conversion tools <a href="https://app.optinly.com/?utm_source=wp_directory&utm_medium=link&utm_campaign=wpreadme" title="Optinly">Click here to create an Optinly account now!</a>

 ==30+ Goal-Based WordPress Popup Templates==